Johann Gabriel Chasteler de Courcelles: Family

 He was born the eldest son of François-Gabriel-Joseph du Chasteler de Courcelles and Albertine, daughter of Johan, Graf von Thürnheim (1742–1765).

 French Revolutionary Wars

 In the War of the First Coalition against the First French Republic he served as an engineer on the Rhine, distinguishing himself at Mainz in 1795.
 Promoted to general officer in 1796 he served under the Archduke Charles in Germany.

 In 1799 Chasteler was appointed Generalquartiermeister (chief of staff) to Suvorov and commander of a wing of the Austrian army in Italy.
 Serving at the Battle of Cassano 27 April, he invested Tortona in May, but was wounded at Alessandria, 16 July.
+By the time of the Battle of the Trebbia he was assigned to Ott's division.
 Elevated to Commander of the Order of Maria Theresa and made chief of staff in Southern Germany in 1800, he serving at Engen and Mösskirch, before leading a Brigade in the Tyrol, distinguishing himself at the action of Scharnitz.

 Napoleonic Wars

 At the opening of the War of the Third Coalition, in 1805 he was appointed to lead an advance guard division in the Tyrol, where he successfully covered the retreat of the Archduke John, notably at the Strub Pass.